warthur123/Data-Analyst-Portfolio/README.md

 This portfolio consolidates all data-related projects I have completed, with a majority of projects coming from undergraduate Information Science course projects at the University of Maryland, College Park.

-Projects range from parsing and web crawling scripts written in Python(Selenium), to multi-level data anlaysis reports using Python and Jupyter Notebook.
+Projects range from parsing and web crawling scripts written in Python(Selenium), to multi-level data anlaysis reports using Python and R.

 ## Content